JeffersonLab/DEMPgen/README.md

 - There were several .json files clogging up the main directory, many of these were very outdated.
 As such, I've moved them all to a subfolder -
   - json_examples
 - This folder has .json config files for a variety of different conditions.
-  - Due to several of them being quite outdated, the Config_EIC.json file in the main (the directory of this README) directory should be consulted to see the options that are actually availble.
+  - Due to several of them being quite outdated, the Config_EIC.json file in the main (the directory of this README) directory should be consulted to see the options that are actually available.